-1. On the MyID web server, navigate to the ${\tt CustomScopes}$ folder.
+- 1. On the MyID web server, navigate to the CustomScopes folder. - By default, this is:

 C:\Program Files\Intercede\MyID\web.oauth2\CustomScopes\

 2. In a text editor, create a .json file to contain your scope configuration.

 You can use any filename with a .json extension; you are recommended to use the name you have provided for the scope as the filename.